MinaProtocol/mina/frontend/website/docs/getting-started.md

                 status: active
         ...

-2. Then run the following commands, with the IP address from from the previous step.
+2. Then run the following commands, with the IP address next to the `inet` field in the previous step.
 Note that you'll have to run it twice for the two ports below:

         $ sudo upnpc -a 192.168.101.7 8302 8302 TCP
         $ sudo upnpc -a 192.168.101.7 8303 8303 UDP

 If these commands succeed, you will have successfully forwarded ports `8302` & `8303`.
-Otherwise, you may see the following error message:
+Otherwise, you may see the following error messages:

     No IGD UPnP Device found on the network !

+Or

+    connect: Connection refused

-If so, [find your router model](https://portforward.com/router.htm) and follow the instructions to forward the ports from your router to your device running the Coda node.
+If so, find your router model and Google `<model> port forwarding` and follow the instructions to forward the ports from your router to your device running the Coda node.
+You'll need to open the TCP port 8302, and the UDP port 8303 by default.

 Now that you've installed the Coda binary and configured settings, let's move on to the fun part - [sending a transaction](/docs/my-first-transaction/)!